konstantinos061/smart_home/Firmware/README.md

 ### 🌡️ Smart Thermostat (`src/Thermostat/`)

 Battery-powered.
-Measures temperature and humidity (DHT11), displays readings and setpoint on a 16×2 I²C LCD, and supports local setpoint adjustment via a rotary encoder.
+Measures temperature and humidity (DHT11), displays readings and setpoint on a 16×2 I²C LCD, and supports local setpoint adjustment via a potentiometer.
 Accepts remote setpoint commands piggybacked onto the gateway ACK frame.

 Deep-sleep driven: wakes 2.5 s before the expected beacon, listens for up to 5 s, stays awake to build and transmit the payload at its assigned slot, then sleeps until the next beacon.
 A second EXT0 wakeup on the encoder button (GPIO32) allows local UI interaction at any time.